evilnick/rmtest/README.md

 To learn more about **Charmed Kubernetes**®, including how to install it on your own cloud, please visit the [Documentation][docs].

+## Professional support

+Professional upport for **Charmed Kubernetes**® is covered by **Ubuntu Pro**, which doesn't just cover Kubernetes, but your entire stack - Find out more on the [Ubuntu support site](https://ubuntu.com/support).

 ## Contributing to Charmed Kubernetes®

 Charmed Kubernetes is an open source project and we welcome contributions of code, additions to the documentation, feature requests and any and all types of feedback.
 For more on contributing, see the [official documentation][get-in-touch] on how to contact the team.

 <!-- LINKS -->
 [docs]: https://ubuntu.com/kubernetes/docs